Sergendel/FitBeat/README.md

 python src/orchestrator.py
 ```

-The application will ask explicitly if you wish to continue using existing memory or clear it:
+The application will ask if you wish to continue using existing memory or clear it:

 ```
 Do you want to clear previous memory and start a new unrelated task? (y/n):